-Students seeking a second baccalaureate degree must complete a minimum of 30 distinct units in a second area of major studies.
-Twenty-four of these units must be at the upper-division level.
-A minimum of 154 total units is required for graduation with a double or second degree.
-All general education (if different from first degree), prerequisites, supporting courses and departmental requirements for each major and degree, including residency must be completed.
+Students seeking a second baccalaureate degree must complete a minimum of thirty (30) distinct units in a second area of major studies.
+Twenty-four (24) of these units must be at the upper division level (300 level and 400 level courses).
+A minimum of 154 total units are required for graduation with a second degree.
+All general education (if different from first degree), prerequisites, supporting courses, and departmental requirements for each major and degree, including units completed at California Baptist University, must be completed.